 - Joint and muscle pain

-- Ask your doctor or nurse about medication that is available to help prevent or lessen nausea.
+- Ask your doctor or nurse about medicine that is available to help stop or lessen nausea.

 - Vaginal lubricants can be used to lessen vaginal dryness, itching, and pain during sexual relations.

 There are known interactions of Pentostatin with food and with some other medicines like acetaminophen, aspirin, and ibuprofen.
 Ask your doctor what over-the-counter (OTC) medicines you can take for fever, headache and muscle and joint pain.
 Patients getting this drug with carmustine, etoposide and cyclophosphamide for bone marrow transplant may have trouble breathing because of fluid build-up in the lungs.